Delting, Nesting and Vidlin

 - Laxo – has an ayre and salt flats which are attractive to waders and otters.
 In calm weather, the ferry to Whalsay leaves from Laxo.

-- Worth a visit are the Stanes of Stofast – a 2,000-tonne boulder, taken from Norway on a glacier and split in two.
+- The Stanes of Stofast are worth a visit.
+This is a 2,000-tonne boulder, taken from Norway on a glacier and split in two.
 These mysterious rocks are associated with the trows (trolls) found in Shetland folklore.

 - North of Lunna is a great place to see birds – in summer a constant stream of seabirds pass the headland.